 What do we offer?

-- A pension provision placed with Pensioenfonds Caribisch Nederland (PCN);
+- A pension scheme with Pensioenfonds Caribisch Nederland (PCN);

-- 168 holiday hours for a working week of 36 hours per week;
+- 168 hours of leave based on a working week of 36 hours;

-- A temporary appointment of one year, with the prospect of a permanent appointment for good performance and a positive assessment result;
+- Temporary appointment for one year, with a view to permanent appointment after effective performance and positive appraisal;

-- A relocation scheme for candidates who respond from outside the island.
+- A relocation scheme for candidates responding from outside the island.

 - A Certificate of Good Conduct (VOG);

-- A medical examination for admission to the pension funds;
+- A medical examination to join the pension scheme;

 - Dutch citizenship.